Lupennat/lupdo-postgre/README.md

 }
 ```

-Lupdo postgress has a custom type parser
+Lupdo postgres has a custom type parser

 -   `boolean` are returned as number 1 or 0
 -   `int8` are returned as number or BigInt when necessary